sammy-techzard/COA-Challenge/readme.md

 # Gallery APP ~ [Demo](https://sammy-techzard.github.io/COA-Challenge/)

 This project is an interactive photo gallery built using HTML, CSS, and JavaScript.
 It was created as part of the COA Take-home Challenge.
-The project is designed to be responsive, matching the provided Figma designs, and includes hover interactions and cross-browser compatibility.
+Thers ia also JS challenge in ```Challenges`` folder.

 ## Table of Contents
 - [Project Overview](#project-overview)